Since early in my Christian walk, the ceremony involving little pieces of bread and micro-shots of grape juice never made sense to me.

 “This is why many are sick and ill among you, and many have fallen asleep.”

-The judgement is the crap that happens, or simply the absence of the good things happening, because of a lack of Bodily effectiveness, stemming from a lack of authentic connected-ness.
+The judgement is the crap that happens, or simply a lack of good things that should be happening, because of a lack of Bodily effectiveness, stemming from a lack of authentic connected-ness.
 Good news doesn’t ‘just happen’.
-Shit ‘just happens’.
+Crap ‘just happens’.
 Judgement is the default.
 Objects of worship apart from God render their own judgment.
 The standard is higher than that: you can’t claim that it’s the church unless you know who it is that you are communing with.
 More precisely, it won’t function as the church unless you know who it is you are communing with.

 How can I steer this rant toward practical application?